cgarciae/treex/README.md

 ```

-### Slice and Update API
+### Filter and Update API
-The `slice` method allows you to select a subtree by filtering based on a type, all leaves that are not a subclass of such type are set to a special `Nothing` value.
+The `filter` method allows you to select a subtree by filtering based on a type, all leaves that are not a subclass of such type are set to a special `Nothing` value.
 ```python
 class MyModule(tx.Module):
     a: tx.Parameter = 1